woupiestek/midistuff_ts/log.md

 After this much puzzling the lilyponder is done.
 I can now produce notation form the script.
 It was a lot more work than generating midi.

+### looking forward

+MusicXML has more applications, and many of the problems in generating that have now been solved.
+We could try that again.

+Using altenative bracketing for parallelism is interesting.
+It takes two symbols instead of one, but the added visibility doesn't hurt.

+I have the symbols.
+It is just matter of how to make the split between body and metadata.
+Just add a metadata keyword?

+Some things about midi and notation did really fit into the scores.
+Things that affect all voices at the same time, or details about scores.
+Let's not give up too easily.

 ## 2023-11-17

 - generate music xml / lilypond